-Before listing the reasons that people might become more right-wing over time, it is worth addressing a common argument for this association that is probably incorrect.
+Before listing the reasons why people might become more right-wing over time, it is worth addressing a common argument for this association that is probably incorrect.
 This argument is that a right-wing persuasion is facilitated by the "wisdom of age."

 Depending on one's political allegiance, the argument may be especially attractive, and perhaps the best demonstration of maturity would be to not flatter one's ego with it!
 The argument is best described in the following quote:

 Not to be a socialist at twenty is proof of want of heart; to be one at thirty is proof of want of head.